-This guide sets out eligible and ineligible expenses for micro-grant agreements funded by SouthSouthNorth (SSN) under the Adaptation Research Alliance (ARA) Programme funded by the Foreign, Commonwealth and Development Office (FCDO) under the CLARE accountable Grant arrangement.
-It should be used by applicants when submitting a budget supporting a micro-grant application.
+This guide sets out eligible and ineligible expenses for contract agreements funded by SouthSouthNorth (SSN) under the Adaptation Research Alliance (ARA) Programme funded by the Foreign, Commonwealth and Development Office (FCDO) under the CLARE accountable Grant arrangement.
+It should be used by applicants when submitting a supporting budget.
 The guide is designed to ensure applicants calculate the full cost of a project and includes guidance on SSN and FCDO's approach to overhead expenses.
 This guide should be used in conjunction with the Call for Submissions.
-Please note that the ARA Programme Lead and Manager may request additional budget information during the period of the micro grant.
+Please note that the ARA Programme Lead and Manager may request additional budget information during the period of the contract.